 Lead capture pages are landing pages optimized to convert visitors to leads by limiting other distractions and focusing on a call-to-action (CTA).

-These pages are typically used in advertising and other marketing campaigns as they offer higher conversion rates over other pages that were designed for purposes, such as the home page, a contact form, or blog posts.
+These pages are typically used in advertising and other marketing campaigns as they offer higher conversion rates over other pages.
+Lead capture pages are designed to be optimized for conversion optimization.

 After a visitor adds their information to a form on the landing page, that lead is usually added to a CRM or email marketing software.
 Then, either you will have to set up an automated lead nurturing campaign or a sales team rep will get into contact with the lead to convert them to the next step.